Meghana-chowdary09/iris-basic-eda/README.md

 - Trained KNN model on Iris dataset
 - Compared it with Logistic Regression
 - Observed accuracy, confusion matrix, and classification report
 - Understood that different models give different results

+### Day 5 Summary

+- Learned what feature scaling is
+- Used StandardScaler to standardize the dataset
+- Trained KNN on scaled data
+- Compared accuracy before and after scaling
+- Saw that scaling improves KNN performance
+- Scaling ensures fair distance calculation for KNN